DanielHauge/DBEX2/README.md

 ## How to run!
 ### Pre-requisite
 - Have a running debian distribution.
 (Ubuntu 16 or < is recommended)
 >- If you do not have access to a linux.
-Follow this [guide](https://github.com/datsoftlyngby/soft2018spring-databases-teaching-material) to get familiar with vagrant.
-A vagrantfile is provided at [link], it is in the repository aswell.
+Follow this [guide](https://github.com/datsoftlyngby/soft2018spring-databases-teaching-material)
+- (**OPTIONAL BUT RECOMMENDED**): Use the VM (vagrantfile) in this repository.
+A vagrantfile is provided at [link](https://raw.githubusercontent.com/Games-of-Threads/DBEX2-DFH/master/Vagrantfile).
+If using this vagrantfile.
+It has private network, so you can access stuff from inside at port 192.168.33.10.
+If IP allready taken on hostmachine, you can change the IP in the vagrantfile.
 -------------

 ### Setup